 - Lemon Juice - 3 tablespoons lemon juice

-- Sugar - Sugar (or fruit juice, or Stevia, my preference (or if you prefer, Splenda), or just water!)
+- Sugar - Sugar (or fruit juice, or Stevia (or if you prefer, Splenda), or just water!)

 - Jar funnel ($2 at Target, other big box stores, and often grocery stores; and available online - see this page) or order it as part of the kit with the jar grabber.

 - At least 1 large pot; I prefer 16 to 20 quart Teflon lined pots for easy cleanup.

 - 1 Canner (a huge pot to sanitize the jars after filling (about $30 to $35 at mall kitchen stores, sometimes at big box stores and grocery stores.).
 Note: we sell canners and supplies here, too - at excellent prices - and it helps support this web site!

 - Ball jars (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores - about $8 per dozen quart jars including the lids and rings)

 - Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.